HyperWinX/HyperCPU/README.md

 </table>

 >[!IMPORTANT]
-> Project is on early development stage, and cannot be used.
-Build system targets does not contain working executables.
+> Project is almost ready to be used.
+Wait for 1.0 release to try it out, or build it locally, test and report found issues.

 Tools include:
 - **hCPU emulator**